To review StoreKit’s own table ordering app, click the link below to navigate to the StoreKit Order & Pay main page.StoreKit Order & Pay

 Menu aesthetics is not something we can explain here; you have surely seen online menus, and you will have opinions on which ones look nice and don’t.
 “Friction” is a term used to refer to the obstacles between you and payment.

 Here are some tips for determining which menus are the nicest:

 A) Make sure you review example menus

-Better looking menus do get more orders – it’s true!
-So your instinct is correct – you want software which has an extremely beautiful menu.
+Better-looking menus do get more orders – it’s true!
+So your instinct is correct – you want software that has an extremely beautiful menu.

 B) Use your mobile to do so

 This is a mobile product, not a desktop product.
 It feels natural to use a computer when you research things – your users will nearly always be on mobile.